Catering Cost in San Francisco: Full-Service Pricing Guide

 Service style: Plated dinners involve more staff and tighter timing.
 Buffets and stations shift the staffing mix.
 Passed hors d’oeuvres depend on careful coordination between the kitchen and service teams.

-Labor: Trained staff are essential to a well-run event.
+Labor: Trained event staff are essential to a well-run event.
 Local wage standards are among the highest in the country, and this reality shapes the final price.

 Venue logistics: Some buildings require long load-ins or have strict rules about equipment.
 These conditions add time and coordination that influence staffing decisions.